 In September 2020 the World Economic Forum, in conjunction with the International Business Council and all ‘big 4’ accounting firms, published a white paper titled “Measuring Stakeholder Capitalism: Towards Common Metrics and Consistent Reporting of Sustainable Value Creation”.
-The paper outlines a strategy towards developing and implementing a global set of standards for ESG reporting.
+The paper outlines a strategy for the development and implementation of global standards for ESG reporting.
 It includes metrics for Governance, People, Planet and Prosperity, emphasizing the ‘belief that the interrelation of economic, environmental and social factors is increasingly material to long‑term enterprise value creation’.
 We applaud this initiative strongly.
-However, it does not address the critical link between enlightened business practices with respect to People and Planet and their impact on individuals’ preferences and the buying decisions that deliver Prosperity.
+However, it does not address the critical link between enlightened business practices with respect to People and Planet and their impact on individuals’ Preferences and the buying decisions that deliver Prosperity.

-This is a problem because, only through such informed consumer choice, can we channel the resources of the global economy into more sustainable models of production and consumption and can businesses create value sustainably.
+This is a problem because, only through such informed consumer choice, can businesses and brands create value sustainably and can the resources of the global economy be channelled at scale into more sustainable models of production, distribution and consumption.
 ‘You manage what you measure’.
-Only by establishing line of sight metrics from engagement with brands as authentic ambassadors for responsible business to quantified financial outcomes will business leaders be able to embed such principles at the heart of their operating models.
+Only by establishing line of sight metrics from engagement with brands as authentic ambassadors for responsible business to quantified financial outcomes will business leaders be able to embed such principles at the heart of their strategies and operating models.

-As The Brand Experience Group provides a unique research and advanced analytics platform called the MCA®
+The Brand Experience Group operates a unique research and advanced analytics platform called the MCA®

 that establishes line-of-sight from engagement with brands to preference and choice through a common Brand Experience currency.
 It is a robust predictor of business performance that has been established for over twenty years.

-The Authentic narratives for brands as ambassadors for sustainable business models need to be activated in a way that is relevant to a category, market and even occasion.
-The “MCA for Sustainability” also provides a toolkit that is designed to help brand owners improve performance by revealing which sustainability issues are most important to consumers in a particular category, and where brands should focus their efforts.
+provides a toolkit that is designed to help brand owners improve performance by revealing which sustainability issues are most important to individuals in a particular category, and where brands should focus their efforts.

 It allows investors to quantify and realise the opportunities associated with improving business behaviours and better articulating the positive environmental and societal contributions being made, encouraging capital flows towards businesses that are investing for our collective future.

-The process starts by segmenting individuals based on their behaviours as both citizens and consumers, reflecting their engagement with the specific issues and causes relevant to a particular product category:
+The process starts by segmenting individuals based on their behaviours as both citizens and consumers, reflecting their commitment to sustainability causes and engagement with the specific issues and causes relevant to a particular product category:

-Which brands different socio-demographic segments are choosing, how they are experiencing these brands through which touchpoints and activities, and how much they are associating these brands with their sustainable attributes and behaviours.
+Which brands different socio-demographic segments are choosing, how they are experiencing these brands through which touchpoints and activities, and how much they are associating these brands with their environmental and societal sustainability credentials.

-We also classify the brands in a category according to the causes they associate with and support, and the accreditation labels they use on their materials.
-This allows a granular analysis of what causes and accreditations have most impact with different citizen typologies.
+We also classify the brands in a category according to the causes they associate with and support, and the accreditation labels they use on their packaging and other materials.
+This allows a granular analysis of what causes and accreditations have most impact with different citizen typologies in a local market context.

 We analyse the intersection of people as Citizens and Consumers to understand which brands in a category are achieving better performance among Citizens who are strongly engaged and motivated by a brand’s sustainability characteristics.